yashraj-kumawat-14/FinoShok/README.md

 We welcome contributions to FinoShok!
 Please follow these steps to contribute:

 Fork the repository.
 Create a new branch (git checkout -b feature-branch).
 Commit your changes (git commit -am 'Add new feature').
 Push to the branch (git push origin feature-branch).
 Create a new Pull Request.
-Contact For any inquiries or support, please contact us at yashrajkumawat7357@gmail.com .
+Contact For any inquiries or support, please feel free to contact at yashrajkumawat7357@gmail.com .

 Thank you for using FinoShok!